I did a little research to find out what are the real estate photography trends in 2022.

 Macro-Economic Factors for trends in 2022

 However, even if the demand is there, implementation is made more difficult.
-In a listing, for example on real estate portals, longer standing times for real estate for sale are to be expected.
+In a listing, for example on real estate portals, longer standing times for properties for sale are to be expected.
 There are three reasons for this, which one of my German workshop participants recently analyzed, independently of the American market:

 - High prices due to strong demand generally lead to reluctance to buy.